andriygav/MixtureLib/README.rst

 Requirements and Installation
 =============================
-MixtureLib can be installed by using pip.
+A simple instruction of installation using pip is provided near the `source code <https://github.com/andriygav/MixtureLib/tree/master/src>`_.

 More information about installation can be found in `documentation <https://andriygav.github.io/MixtureLib/installation.html>`_.

 Example of use
 ==============